About the Gavi CSO funding mechanism

 Opportunities for funding are tailored to country requirements

-Where this is an open call for proposals, it will be highlighted on the Application guidance page.
-All applications should only be completed on Grantelope, the online grant management system.
+All open call for proposals can be found on the Funding opportunities page.
+Application guidance is available and tailored to each specific country opportunity.
+Please note that all applications should be completed on Grantelope, our online grant management system.

 Contact us